Multiuser Random Coding Techniques for Mismatched Decoding: Multiple-Access Channel

-We further upper bound \eqref{eq:CNT_CostDer3} by substituting \eqref{eq:CNT_EnsemebleCost} and replacing the summations over $\Dc_{\nu,n}$ by summations over all\emph{ }sequences on $\Xc_{\nu}^{n}$.
-Expanding the resulting terms (e.g. $W^{n}(\yv|\xv_{1},\xv_{2})$) as a product from $1$ to $n$ and taking the supremum over $(s,\rho_{1},\rho_{2})$ and the cost functions, we obtain a bound whose exponent is given by \eqref{eq:MAC_Er12_1_DualLM}, with a prefactor of
+We upper bound \eqref{eq:CNT_CostDer3} by substituting \eqref{eq:CNT_EnsemebleCost} and replacing the summations over $\Dc_{\nu,n}$ by summations over all sequences on $\Xc_{\nu}^{n}$.
+Writing the resulting terms (e.g.~ $W^{n}(\yv|\xv_{1},\xv_{2})$) as a product from $1$ to $n$ and taking the supremum over $(s,\rho_{1},\rho_{2})$ and the cost functions, we obtain a bound whose exponent is

-From Proposition \ref{prop:MAC_SubExp} and the assumptions on the second moments of the cost functions, this prefactor is subexponential in $n$.

-Dealing with the other three exponents in \eqref{eq:MAC_Er1_DualLM}--\eqref{eq:MAC_E0_12_2_LM} similarly, we conclude that it suffices to choose $L_{1}=L_{2}=5$.
-To see this, one can simply count the number of occurrences of each $a_{\nu}(\cdot)$ and $a_{\nu}^{\prime}(\cdot)$ in \eqref{eq:MAC_E0_1_LM}--\eqref{eq:MAC_E0_12_2_LM}.
-It suffices to let the cost functions for $E_{0,12,1}$ and $E_{0,12,2}$ coincide, since the error exponent for the type-12 event is the maximum of the two. \end{proof} From Theorem \ref{thm:CNT_GeneralExpCC}, we immediately obtain the following generalization of Theorem \ref{thm:MAC_DualRate}. \begin{thm} An achievable rate region for the memoryless MAC is given by $\RegLM(\Qv)$ in \eqref{eq:MAC_R1_DualLM}--\eqref{eq:MAC_R12_2_DualLM}, where each supremum is subject to $\EE_{Q_\nu}[a_{\nu}(X_{\nu})^2]<\infty$ ($\nu=1,2$).
-Furthermore, any point in the region can be achieved using cost-constrained random coding with $L_{1}=L_{2}=3$. \end{thm} \begin{proof} The proof of the first part is identical to that of Theorem \ref{thm:MAC_DualRate}.
-The sufficiency of $L_{1}=L_{2}=3$ follows from the fact that the functions $a_{1}^{\prime}(\cdot)$ and $a_{2}^{\prime}(\cdot)$ are set to zero in the proof of Theorem \ref{thm:MAC_DualRate}. \end{proof}